nasa/fprime/Svc/FramingProtocol/docs/sdd.md

    1. If `packet_type` is `Fw::ComPacket::FW_PACKET_UNKNOWN`, then the frame data
 size is the size of the provided data.

-   1. Otherwise the frame data size is size of the provided data plus four bytes for the serialized packet type.
+   1. Otherwise the frame data size is the size of the provided data plus four bytes for the serialized packet type.

 1. Compute the frame size: frame data size plus frame header size plus hash value size.